iamsaief/javascript-learn-unlearn-relearn/README.md

 <details><summary><b>Click to expand details</b></summary>
 <p>

-In JavaScript, a ’prototype’ is like a blueprint for creating objects.
+In JavaScript, a `prototype` is like a blueprint for creating objects.
 It’s an object itself, and every function in JavaScript has a prototype property that’s used when creating new objects.
 This prototype object includes properties and methods that should be available to the objects created from the function.

 ### 💡Simple Analogy: Recipe for a Cake

 Imagine you have a recipe for a cake.
 This recipe includes all the steps and ingredients you need to make the cake.
-In JavaScript, the recipe is like the ’prototype’.
-When you bake a cake using this recipe, the cake (an ‘object’) inherits all the properties from the recipe (the ‘prototype’).
+In JavaScript, the recipe is like the `prototype`.
+When you bake a cake using this recipe, the cake (an `object`) inherits all the properties from the recipe (the `prototype`).
 If you decide to add a new step to the recipe, like adding icing, all the cakes made from that recipe will now have icing too.

 > ℹ️ Similarly, when you create an object from a constructor function in JavaScript, the object inherits all the properties and methods from the constructor’s prototype.
 This allows all objects created from the same constructor to share the same properties and methods, which can save memory and allow for a consistent structure.
 >
 >ℹ️ So, prototypal inheritance is a way objects in JavaScript can inherit properties and methods from a prototype, much like how multiple cakes can be made from the same recipe.
 But if a properties/methods is removed from the prototype, all objects that inherit from that prototype lose access to that properties/methods.

 ### 📝 Handle with Care
 While it’s tempting to keep adding to prototypes, it’s generally not recommended because it can lead to unexpected behavior in code, especially if libraries or frameworks are used that might also modify the prototype.
-Remember that with great power comes great responsibility.
+Remember that with great power comes great responsibility. 🙂

 ### 🎓 The Takeaway
 Prototypal inheritance is a powerful feature in JavaScript that allows objects to share and extend behaviors efficiently.
-It’s what makes JavaScript dynamic and flexible, enabling us to write more reusable and maintainable code.
+It’s what makes JavaScript dynamic and flexible, enabling us to write more reusable and maintainable code. 💪

-✨ So, the next time you’re working with JavaScript objects, remember the family tree of prototypes and how it empowers your code with shared DNA.
+✨ So, the next time you’re working with JavaScript objects, remember the family tree of prototypes and how it empowers your code with shared DNA. 🧬

 __🧠 Now that we have basic understanding, lets go through the following examples.__